13K Shares

 SO, totally and completely false.

 When I started my home baking business I had almost nothing.
 I had a $10 hand mixer, 2 cheap plastic mixing bowls, 1 square tin and 1 muffin/cupcake tin (and a $5500 student loan to pay off, lol!).
-That’s it!
-That’s all you need.
-I didn’t even have an oven, so I baked at my (then boyfriend) husband’s student house and then decorated the baked cupcakes back at my own student house.
-You can make it work!

-Remember, this is good, honest HOME BAKING.
-When your mom or gran made your favourite birthday cake, could they manage without the $1000 Cuisinart Mixer?
-Was the cake memorable even though they mixed it by hand?
+When your mom or grandma made your favourite birthday cake, could they manage without the $1000 KitchenAid Mixer?
+Was the cake delicious and memorable, even though they mixed it with an old little hand mixer?

 I’m betting YES.